 Look for companies that have mission statements that align with yours.
 Often companies who include environmentalism in their “About” sections and offer wares that are sustainably produced will be working towards earth-friendly shipping practices.
 Dropps uses 100% carbon-neutral shipping, and we aren’t the only ones!
 Take some time to scout out these brands and we know your conscience will thank you.

 A deal isn’t really a deal if it’s something you don’t need!
 Make a list of things you would buy regardless of whether they were on sale and stick to it.
 Maybe you need a new microwave and there’s a great deal—but do you really need that discounted cotton candy machine?
 Looking for deals on items you were already planning to purchase or stocking up on products that you know you'll need, like cleaning supplies, helps you refrain from overconsumption, and helps your wallet in the process.

 Consider buying local, or at the very least products made in your country.
 Local businesses who create their own products often source ingredients and materials from their area.
 Boost your local economy and help a neighbor by ditching online shopping for just one of your shopping days this year and check out a local farmer’s market.
 You’ll get to meet the maker, develop a more personal relationship with them, and get any questions or concerns you have answered in real time - that’s what we call customer service!

 4. Combine Shipments

-Plan ahead and order as much as you can from your favorite store in one go, rather than ordering per person you are buying for.
-This way you can buy for the whole family in one transaction, one shipment, and one bill, instead of 16 different boxes and shipments with the carbon footprint to show for it.
+Plan ahead and order as much as you can from your favorite store at one time, rather than ordering per person you are shopping for.
+This way you can buy for the whole family in one transaction, one shipment, and one bill, instead of 16 different boxes and shipments with the large carbon footprint to show for it.

 5. Celebrate Giving Tuesday Instead!